By Kathryn Joyce | Vol. XXXIII — No. 3 2012

 Kathryn Joyce is a journalist and author of Quiverfull: Inside the Christian Patriarchy Movement and The Child Catchers: Rescue, Trafficking and the New Gospel of Adoption, forthcoming in 2013.
 Her work has appeared in the Nation, the Atlantic, Mother Jones, Slate and many other publications.

-In Sub-Saharan Africa, more than 22 million people are living with HIV.
-And 53 million women in this region want to avoid pregnancy but cannot access contraception.
-“In One Place”, a new film by Population Action International shows why integrating family planning, reproductive health and HIV/AIDS is a priority for women and young people in sub-Saharan Africa.
+In Sub-Saharan Africa more than 22 million people are living with HIV and 53 million women want to avoid pregnancy but cannot access contraception.
+“In One Place”, a new film by Population Action International shows why integrating family planning, reproductive health and HIV/AIDS is a priority for women and young people in this region.